othello-nnue/libothello/readme.md

 # Move resolution

+## BMI2

-The move resolution part uses PDEP/PEXT instructions and 16.5KiB of LUT, which would fit in the L1D cache.
+The BMI2 implementation uses PDEP/PEXT instructions and 16.5KiB of LUT, which would fit in the L1D cache.
+I have an idea to reduce LUT size to 14.5KiB, I might switch to that implementation after benchmarking.

 Name | Type | Size
 ----:|----:|----:
 `index`|`[64][4]u16`|0.5KiB
 `mask`|`[64][4][2]u64`|4KiB
 `result`|`[0x3000]u8`|12KiB

+## ARM

+The ARM implementation will use [Hyperbola Quintessence](https://www.chessprogramming.org/Hyperbola_Quintessence) with [rbit instruction](https://developer.arm.com/documentation/ddi0596/2021-06/Base-Instructions/RBIT--Reverse-Bits-) and 4KiB of LUT.